nanashi07/cv/cv.en_US.md

 > Jun 2017 - Dec 2017

-- Develop a submodule of vendor collaborative management system (VCMS).
+- Developed a submodule of the vendor collaborative management system (VCMS).
-- Upgrade Vendor2G from .net 1.1 with crystal report.
+- Upgraded Vendor2G from .NET 1.1 by crystal report.
-- Refactoring usage of source control and create guideline for develop flow.
+- Refactored the usage of source control and created guidelines for development flow.
-- Provide CI/Jenkins solution to build and archive binaries.
+- Provided CI/Jenkins solutions to build and archive binaries.

 ##### Tags

-`VCMS` `Vendor2G` `SISO` | `.NET Web form` `SQL Server` `jQuery` `Jenkins` `SVN`
+`VCMS`, `Vendor2G`, `SISO` | `.NET Web form`, `SQL Server`, `jQuery`, `Jenkins`, `SVN`

 ##### Links